Sigma Orionis: Dust wave

 In infrared images, a prominent arc is visible centred on σ Ori AB.
 It is about 50" away from the class O star, around 0.1 parsecs at its distance.
 It is directed towards IC434, the Horesehead Nebula, in line with the space motion of the star.
 The appearance is similar to a bowshock, but the type of radiation shows that it is not a bowshock.
 The observed infrared emission, peaking at around 45 microns, can be modelled by two approximately black-body components, one at 68K and one at 197 K. These are thought to be produced by two different sizes of dust grains.

 The material of the arc is theorised to be produced by photoevaporation from the molecular cloud around the Horsehead Nebula.
 The dust becomes decoupled from the gas that carried it away from the molecular cloud by radiation pressure from the hot stars at the centre of the σ Orionis cluster.
 The dust accumulates into a denser region that is heated and forms the visible infrared shape.

 The term "dust wave" is applied when the dust piles up but the gas is largely unaffected, as opposed to a "bow wave" where both dust and gas are stopped.
 Dust waves occur when the interstellar medium is sufficiently dense and the stellar wind sufficiently weak that the dust stand-off distance is larger than the stand-off distance of a bow shock.
 This would clearly be more likely for slow-moving stars, but slow-moving luminous stars may not have lifetimes long enough to produce a bow wave.
 Low luminosity late class O stars should commonly produce bow waves if this model is correct.

+Another study does however find that this feature is due σ Ori AB being a runaway star.
+Evidence for the runaway nature of the star are a different proper motion compared to the cluster, an infrared arc along the predicted velocity vector and a disparity in protoplanetary disk masses inside the cluster.
+The disks yet to encounter σ Ori AB have a higher disk mass, than those already encountered σ Ori AB.
+The disks already encountered have a reduced disk mass due to photoevaporation by the powerful radiation by σ Ori AB.
+This result needs confirmation by better constraining the proper motion of σ Ori AB.